eestrada/eestrada.github.io/content/posts/blogspot-migration.md

 I haven't yet copied the still images over from the old hosting providers.
 I would prefer to host those within the static site as well.
+It is impossible to know
-It isn't clear when a hosting provider will suddenly decide to stop hosting.
+when a hosting provider will suddenly decide to stop hosting.

 For example, some of the old full resolution images were hosted on PicasaWeb (remember that old thing?).
 In typical Google fashion,
 this product was killed years ago.
+They gave a grace period of a few years to retrieve the photos, but that grace period has long since ended.
 Now those full rez images are lost to the sands of time.

 I can avoid this sort of pain by hosting the images myself.
-If the people behind Github or S3 or whatever decide to stop hosting my static files, I can just push my files saved in my git repo somewhere else.
+If the people behind Github or S3 or whatever I'm using at the moment decide to stop hosting my static files,
+I can just push my files saved in my git repo somewhere else.
 Nothing is lost.

-As it stands right now, I could redirect traffic from Blogspot, and the paths to all the old post should redirect correctly because of the aliases used in Hugo.
+As it stands right now, I could redirect traffic from Blogspot, and the paths to all the old posts should redirect correctly because of the aliases used in Hugo.
-I will probably hold off on flipping the switch on this until the comments and images are moved over.
+I will probably hold off on flipping the switch on this until at least the comments are moved over.

 There are only a few posts with Comments and images, so it shouldn't take long once I choose to do it.